Capital Concepts International

 A Global Perspective from the Start

-Following early roles at California’s World Trade Commission in Sacramento and later in Frankfurt, Jennifer decided to pursue a professional opportunity in Germany.
-Despite her academic focus, her first offer came in the field of auditing—an area she had not previously considered.
-The decision was, in part, influenced by the German partners' observation: “If your father holds a PhD in accounting, auditing must run in your blood.”
+Following early roles at California’s World Trade Commission in Sacramento and later in Frankfurt, Jennifer decided to pursue a professional opportunity in Munich, Germany following her BA in Berkeley.
+Although she applied for jobs in Management Consulting, her first job offer came in the field of auditing, an area she had not previously considered.
 She accepted the challenge.

-It was during this time that KPMG approached her with an opportunity to move into Corporate Finance—a field more aligned with her international interests and strategic mindset.
-She transitioned into advisory and soon discovered a particular passion for working with privately held and family-owned businesses operating internationally.
-While large multinational transactions matched her global background, it was the entrepreneurial spirit of family owned firms that resonated most.
+It was during this time that another Big Four approached her with an opportunity to shift into Corporate Finance—a field more aligned with her international interests and strategic mindset.
+Jennifer quickly discovered a particular passion for working with privately held and family-owned businesses on cross-border transactions.
+While large multinational transactions matched her global background, it was the entrepreneurial spirit of family owned firms that resonated with her most.

-Seeing a gap in the market for high-quality, relationship-driven M&A services for mid-sized companies, Jennifer founded Capital Concepts International (CCI) in 1999.
+Seeing a gap in the market for high-quality, relationship-driven M&A services, Jennifer founded Capital Concepts International (CCI) in 1999.
 At a time when M&A boutiques were still rare in Switzerland, she set out to prove that small, highly dedicated teams could deliver outstanding results.

 Currently, Jennifer serves on the following Boards: